Continue with Facebook

 You can take steps to help relieve the pain and swelling associated with peripheral edema before it worsens and causes leaking legs.

-Talk to your doctor about how to manage symptoms of swollen legs, including:
+Talk to your doctor about how to manage symptoms of swollen legs.
+They may suggest some of the following management techniques:

 Importantly, compression stockings aren’t safe for everyone.
 People with poor circulation or peripheral artery disease may be at risk.
-Always ask your doctor before using them, and make sure to wear them as recommended.
+Always ask your doctor before using compression stockings, and make sure to wear them as recommended.

 “Feet elevated and wearing compression socks.
 Swelling has decreased considerably today,” a MyHeartDiseaseTeam member wrote.